apparatus/concordant/README.md

 Concordant takes a different approach.
 When a specific environment variable is set (DNS_HOST) concordant will perform service discovery lookups against this host directly.
 If not defined it will use the system configured DNS resolution.
 This is useful because it means that we can run a simple DNS server in development that mimics how our production environment behaves.
 This significantly reduces configuration overhead and friction.

-Concordant performs DNS based SRV and A record lookups in order to determine the port number and IP address for a given service.
+Concordant performs DNS based SRV and, optionally, A record lookups in order to determine the port number and IP address for a given service.
 It uses the following simple algorithm:

 * if the environment variable DNS_HOST is set then perform lookups directly against this host
 * otherwise use the system DNS configuration to perform lookups
-* depending on the value of the environment variable DNS_MODE concordant will lookup SRV and or A records
+* depending on the value of the environment variable DNS_MODE, concordant will lookup SRV and/or A records
-* if DNS_MODE is 'SRV' then for each lookup first perform an SRV query to obtain a port number and CNAME record to complete the lookup perform an A query against the CNAME record to determine an IP address
+* if DNS_MODE is 'SRV' then for each lookup first perform an SRV query to obtain a port number and name.
+The name can then optionally be resolved fully to determine an IP address
-* Otherwise if DNS_MODE is 'A' just perform and A query in order to resolve the hostname
+* Otherwise if DNS_MODE is 'A' just perform and A query in order to resolve the IP address for a hostname

 ## Kubernetes DNS and Fuge
 Kubernetes supplies DNS records of the following form for service discovery: